 NOTE: Due to improper use of the medication waste receptacle, the collection box has been moved to a more secure location.
 If you would like to dispose of your medications, please go to the main window on the Police side of the Township Building and someone will assist you.
 Medications will only be collected Monday through Friday from 9am to 4pm.
 Thank you!

-Area Residents Caring & Helping (ARCH), a local non¬profit, and the Tredyffrin Police Department have partnered to provide the local community with a safe and convenient way to properly dispose of unneeded and expired prescription drugs.
+Area Residents Caring & Helping (ARCH), a local non¬profit, and the Tredyffrin Police Department have partnered to provide the local community with a safe and convenient way to properly dispose of unneeded and expired prescription drugs & other medications.

-ARCH approached the local police about creating a convenient local prescription drug collection program and received an enthusiastic response from Police Superintendent Anthony Giaimo of the Tredyffrin Police Department.
+ARCH approached the local police about creating a convenient local prescription drug collection program and received an enthusiastic response from former Police Superintendent Anthony Giaimo of the Tredyffrin Police Department.
 The Tredyffrin Police agreed to install a permanent prescription drug collection bin on site and assume responsibility for the proper disposal of the collected drugs.
 ARCH was pleased to purchase the collection bin for the benefit of the community.
-A MedReturn prescription drug collection box was installed in the lobby of the Township Building.
+A MedReturn prescription drug collection box was installed in a secure location at the Township Building.

 The next step is to educate the community about the importance of prompt and proper disposal of unneeded and expired prescription drugs.
 ARCH is seeking community business partners to support and assist with community education initiatives now that the box is installed and the program is operational.